Between Europe and Asia, Moscow is the vital center of an empire that knows no boundaries: the Tsarist Russia, the Communist era, Putin today.

 From here you can get an overview of the city, a summary to fully grasp its historical spirit.

 Try to get there in the night, when crowds of tourists are gone and the square is empty.

 In this way you can fully appreciate the huge surface of one of the biggest square in the World.
 Its floor literally absorbed years of parades and even now that the Cold war is over and the Soviet era is gone, when walking in the Red Square it is not hard to imagine soldiers marching under the Kremlin’s walls.

 If you want to have an idea of how they looked like, a great military parade still occurs every 9 May to celebrate the Victory Day.

 “Lenin vs GUM, come face-to-face.”

-October in Moscow is full of passion and white snow.
+But October in Moscow is also full of symbolism and historical meanings.

 In October 1917 the Proletarian Revolution took place, marking a turning point not only for the country, but more broadly for history.
 What happened after that unique revolution is part of what Russia represented historically and politically in the last century and is an important pillar of what the country is today.